apify/apify-docs/sources/academy/webscraping/web_scraping_for_beginners/data_extraction/computer_preparation.md

 ## Hello world! 👋 {#hello-world}

 Before we start, let's confirm that Node.js was successfully installed on your computer.
-To do that, run those two commands in your terminal and see if they correctly print your Node.js and NPM versions.
+To do that, run those two commands in your terminal and see if they correctly print your Node.js and npm versions.
 The next lessons **require Node.js version 16 or higher**.
 If you skipped Node.js installation and want to use your existing version of Node.js, **make sure that it's 16 or higher**.

 ```shell
 node -v